 Culture breakdown in UK workplaces: what HR and leaders need to know

-jenny • November 17, 2025
+Jenny Winton • November 17, 2025

 Recent research suggests “culture rot” is spreading through UK workplaces.
 More than half of professionals say their organisation’s culture is deteriorating, with many spotting early warning signs.
 For HR and leaders, this is a signal to prioritise values, leadership behaviour and psychological safety before sickness levels, employee relations issues and turnover spike.